 “Plymouth, MA is one of the world’s best places to visit for both leisure activities and heritage tourism,” said Lea Filson, Executive Director, See Plymouth.
 “We thank Frommer’s for singling out our town so visitors will head to New England to experience one of America’s most authentic and historic destinations – America’s Hometown.”

 See Plymouth operates the Waterfront Visitor Center in the Town of Plymouth and the Massachusetts Visitor Center located at Route 3, Exit 5 in Plymouth.

 Plimoth Plantation, Plymouth, Massachusetts

-- The sit-down dinner costs $98 for adults and the buffet charge is $73 per person; these prices include entry to the Plimoth Plantation museum and grounds.
+- The cost of dinner includes entry to the Plimoth Plantation museum and grounds.

 - In the mood for a nearby spa visit?
 While in Plymouth, check out the Mirbeau Spa and Inn.
 Housed in a lovely French chateau, the spa is often voted one of the best in America.

 About the author: Nancy Monson is a freelance writer and editor, as well as a health coach.
 Her articles on lifestyle, health, nutrition, crafts, creativity, pets and entertainment have been published in numerous magazines, such as AARP The Magazine, Family Circle, Glamour, More, Reader’s Digest, Redbook, Shape, USA Today, Woman’s Day and Women’s Health.
 She is also the author of three books.